VaudoiseAssurances/API-Guidelines/en/message.md

 ### Data and display

-When a property can be expressed either as a data or as a display, the API **SHOULD** state it clearly.
+When a property can be conveyed either as raw data or as data ready to be displayed, the API **SHOULD** state it clearly.

 ```javascript
 Content-type: application/x.va.validation+json
 {
     // By default, it is data
     "myDateTime": "1997-09-02T19:20:30.45+01:00",

     // Is it long enough ?
 Explain when it is a displayable property
     "myDateTimeDisplay": "Monday 2 September at 7pm 20mn 30sec",